Epistle to Cangrande

 The Epistle XIII to Cangrande della Scala (Epistola XIII a Cangrande della Scala) is a letter of disputed authenticity sent by Dante Alighieri to his patron, Cangrande I della Scala.

 History

 The exact date that the letter was written is unknown.
 The letter was cited by the Italian copyist Andrea Lancia in 1343 and then by the chronicler Filippo Villani around 1400.
 Some authors have suggested that Jacopo della Lana cited the letter in the 1320s, but this is disputed.
-Nine manuscripts of the Epistle survive, though the earliest three contain only the introduction.
+Nine manuscripts of the Epistle survive, though the earliest three contain only the dedication.

 Content

 The letter is divided into three parts: A dedication of Dante's Paradiso to Cangrande I della Scala, an accessus (i.e. introduction) to Dante's Divine Comedy, and an exposition of the first twelve lines of Paradiso, translated from Italian into Latin.